nkigen/nkigen.github.io/_posts/2025-07-22-whoami-in-social-media-era.md

 layout: post
 hidden: false
 comments: true
-title: "Whoami in the Social Media Era"
+title: "Whoami in Social Media Era"
 ---
-# Whoami in the Social Media Era

 In the age of social platforms and AI, the way we present ourselves online is shifting from curated profiles to dynamic, data-driven identities.
 Enter the idea of the `whoami` endpoint: a simple, standardized interface that gives a snapshot of a user based on their actual content and activity.